 - Remove the pan from the fire.

-- Wait from the concoction to cool, but it shouldn’t get solid.
+- Wait for the concoction to cool, but it shouldn’t get solid.

-- Strain the mixture and pour in an airtight container.
+- Strain the mixture and pour it into an airtight container.

 - Apply the oil to your scalp before bed and massage it.